dkarlovi/dkarlovi.github.io/content/pages/about.md

 ---
 route: about
-title: About
+title: About Dalibor
-image: assets/images/sigwin.svg
+image: assets/images/self.jpeg
 ---
-This is some default content which ends up on the homepage.
+A bit about me.

+A bit more.